 - Strengthen and protect a tooth after root canal therapy

-- Protect a weak tooth that is broken or cracked
+- Protect a weak broken tooth that has a crack in it

 - Replace an old, large cavity